Esri/navigator-integration/README.md

 ## Contributing

 Anyone and everyone is welcome to contribute.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).
+See our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing
 Copyright 2016 Esri